openthings-cc/FarmFood-Interoperability/applications.md

 Nutritional Tracker
 ---

-A mobile application to show the composition of certain product, the application can be triggered from a shopping cart, a recipe application etc. It shows integrated data from datasources such as Open Food Facts.
+A mobile application to show the composition of a certain product, the application can be triggered from a shopping cart, a recipe application etc. It shows integrated data from data sources such as Open Food Facts.

 Product Finder
 ---

-An mobile application to explore geographically the product offering Users might be interested in s price comparator, which answers: what are the cheapest ave maria potatoes around?
-This app makes use of the unified map interface and multilingual mappings
+A mobile application to explore geographically the product offering Users might be interested in s price comparator, which answers: what are the cheapest ave maria potatoes around?
+This app makes use of the unified map interface and multilingual mappings.

 Traceability Explorer
 ---

-A tool that given a code (URL) can show all known public information associated to a product.
+A tool given a code (URL) can show all known public information associated with a product.

 Slack for organic trading
 ---